Woodykaixa/RubbishLanguageFrontend/README.md

 ﻿# RubbishLanguageFrontend

 This is a compiler frontend for my toy language, RubbishLanguage(rblang).
-This frontend will generate CIL and depends on .Net Core
+This frontend will generate MSIL and depends on .Net Core

+---

+__Updated at 2021-02-14__

+Alright, new plan.
+This project will interpret source code and generate MSIL, then execute it on CLR.
+It seems that the new API of AssemblyBuilder does not support saving the CIL to disk, so this project becomes an interpreter.
 ## The Language

 ### keywords